stryker-mutator/mutation-testing-elements/docs/implementing-real-time-reporting.md

 ### Preparing the report

-First things first, the mutation testing framework should be able to generate an empty report.
-This report has all information necessary except the tested state of a mutant<sup>1</sup>.
+First things first, the mutation testing framework should be able to generate a report filled with mutants<sup>1</sup>.
 These mutants must have the state `Pending`.

 Once this report has been generated, it is recommended to automatically open this report for a better user experience.